tgrall/tgrall.github.io/blog/2007-02-15-oracle-web-services-sharing-session-between-client-calls.md

 }
 ```

-Note that the Cookie object is an instance of Oracle <span style="font-family:courier new;">HTTPClient.Cookie</span>.
+Note that the Cookie object is an instance of Oracle `HTTPClient.Cookie`.

 4- Utilizing the Cookie